 If you love British Columbia, live in British Columbia or are just in the planning stages of a trip, follow me on Instagram at @uncoveringbc for travel inspiration, stunning photos, and trip ideas!

 Ucluelet to Tofino Drive

 The drive time from Ucluelet to Tofino is between 35-40 minutes.
-It is a single lane (each way), paved road with no traffic lights.
-Penninsula Road in Ucluelet turns into the Pacific Rim Highway (BC-4 Hwy).
-Along the way you will pass Long Beach (Part of Pacific Rim National Park), and then closer to Tofino Chesterman Beach and Cox Beach.
+It is a single-lane (each way), paved road with no traffic lights.
+Peninsula Road in Ucluelet turns into the Pacific Rim Highway (BC-4 Hwy).
+Along the way, you will pass Long Beach (Part of Pacific Rim National Park), and then closer to Tofino Chesterman Beach and Cox Beach.
 At the end of Hwy 4, you will end up in the small (but bustling) town of Tofino.

 If you are planning on visiting Ucluelet and Tofino and want information on renting a car, they are a popular choice to get around.
 There is just so much to see and there is not a train or bus network outside of Metro Vancouver or Victoria.
 You can easily get a rental car before you arrive.

 Ucluelet and Tofino are serviced by the Vancouver Island Connector.
 This coach-style bus can accommodate luggage (1 large piece up to 50 lbs and one carry-on) and wheelchairs (72 hours notice required) but does not allow any pets (except service dogs).

 Prices vary based on the ticket type purchased.
 There are flexible and non-cancellable fares.